 It is a sequence of actions that allows work to flow from beginning to end.
-It comprises of several tasks that are assigned to different employees in the same department or across multiple departments.
+It comprises several tasks that are assigned to different employees in the same department or across multiple departments.
 Tasks can be executed by humans, services, or systems.

-Workflow focuses on people and instructions, outlines the function of each individual involved, and helps you to arrange your everyday work operations.
+Workflow automation focuses on people and instructions, outlines the function of each individual involved, and helps you to arrange your everyday work operations.

 A BPM framework is one in which business processes may be managed and optimized in addition to being automated and built.

 Workflow is a component of BPM that allows you to not only transfer tasks from desk to desk and understand how that work is being moved but also to understand why the work is being done this way and whether the route of work that was created is the most efficient path that it should be.

 It may include multiple workflows and is aimed at enhancing the core business.
 Aside from workflows, bpm focuses on available labor, budget, various automation technologies, and analytics to better understand the process, improve productivity, and increase efficiency.

 The purpose of BPM is to efficiently manage can consist of multiple workflows concurrently while focusing on overall process improvement and achieve optimal performance.

 The below table is a great visual illustration of the differences between workflow vs bpm.